 In a big frying or sautéing pan, add enough avocado oil to generously cover the pan and saute the chopped onion until translucent, add the spinach and cauliflower rice, mix well and cover, cooking on small to medium heat for about 10 minutes, or until everything is soft and well mixed.
 Add all the spices to the vegetables, be generous and taste until you reach your desired flavor.
 I used dry spices but you can use fresh too, and you can play around with different ones if you wish.

 Loosely mash the turnip, add the nutritional yeast, the heavy cream or coconut cream and ghee or butter if using.
 Mix well and add to the vegetables pan.
 Mix everything together and transfer to a baking dish.
-Grate Parmigano Reggiano on top if using.
+Grate Parmigiano Reggiano on top if using.

 Bake for 30 mins at 375F.

 Serve hot or cold, with a drizzle of extra virgin olive oil.
 It can also be reheated.